custom-components/sensor.nintendo_wishlist/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

+## NOTE: This component currently only works with the US e-shop.

-Home Assistant component that keeps track of Nintendo Switch games that are on sale on your wish list.  **NOTE: This component currently only works with the US e-shop.**
+Home Assistant component that keeps track of Nintendo Switch games that are on sale on your wish list in home assistant.
+(There is currently not a way to get your wish list from Nintendo, so you have to keep track of it in this component.)

 ## HACS Installation